Netlog chooses IRU RoadMasters to improve driver management

 Christophe Richard (IRU)

-Geneva Europe Coronavirus Passenger transport News facebook twitter linkedin pinterest google email Off Off On Off Taxis are continuing to show solidarity with the communities they serve after over a year on the front line of the fight against the pandemic.
-Off Off Off Off Europe Off Off Off Off Top (default) Top (default) Top (default) People
+facebook twitter linkedin pinterest google email Off Off On Off IRU has cautiously welcomed parts of the Fit-for-55 proposals.
+However, the industry warned that energy tax and emissions trading together risk an unbalanced double-dip hit to road transport costs.
+Off Off Off Off Europe Off Off Off Off Top (default) Top (default) Top (default) Environment